ericet/auto-rarity/README.md

 * Auto Level up
 * Auto Claim glod
 * Creating summoners in bulk
-* Auto Claim RAR token
+* Auto Claim RAR token (No longer needed since all RAR tokens have been claimed)
 * Auto transfer RAR from each summoner to one summoner
+* Auto wrapping RAR to WRAR

 ## How to use: